-Commercial EPC Certificates Available by Leading Energy Assessors in London, United Kingdom
+Commercial Energy Performance Certificates (EPCs) Available by Leading Energy Assessors in London, United Kingdom

-In addition, an EPC must be displayed in commercial premises larger than 500m² that are ‘frequently’ visited by the public where an EPC has previously been issued on the sale, rent or construction of that building.
+- EPCs to be displayed in commercial premises larger than 500m² that are frequently visited by the public, and where one has previously been produced for the sale, construction or renting out of the building.

 When are commercial EPC’s assessments required?

 Since the 6th April 2008 (around ten years ago) the requirement for non-domestic dwellings (Commercial buildings) are required to have a Commercial Energy Performance Certificate (EPC) whenever a building is constructed, sold or rented.
 Commercial EPCs are valid for 10 years or until a newer EPC is produced for building, if earlier.

 Without a Commercial EPC the Solicitors in the UK will not allow the sale of the property to complete without a valid Commercial EPC being in place.
 Note a valid EPC is one that has been lodged onto the UK Government’s database and the EPC must not have expired